TEMPLES & SHRINES 庙宇莊厳. 殿堂清静

 风调雨顺. 国泰民安

 Foshan ("Buddha Hill"), southwest of Guangzhou (or Canton), was an old and busy industrial town known for its foundries and ceramics (click here to see Foshan opium pipes).
 Many of the cast iron temple objects still to be seen in southern China were made there.
-All three of the foundries listed above were in Foshan.
-The Xinchang 信昌foundry seems to have been especially popular: its products are reported in Chinatowns in Hui-an (Vietnam), Penang (Malaysia), and Innisfail (Australia) as well as at the above three temples in California.
+Five out of the six foundries listed above were in Foshan.
+The Xinchang 信昌foundry seems to have been especially popular: its products are reported from Chinatowns in Hui-an (Vietnam), Penang (Malaysia), and Innisfail (Australia) as well as at the above five temples in California [Note 2].
 In Foshan itself a cast 3-legged toad sculpture bears the name of Xinchang, and in 1870 the same foundry cast a large tripod censer for the City God temple in Luoding, Guangdong province.

 Iron temple bells usually have four parts: